zhanghai/MaterialProgressBar/README.md

 ## Usage

-Three material style `Drawable`s are backported to Android 4.0 (Ice Cream Sandwich), so you can create one and set it directly on your `ProgressBar`.
+Three material design `Drawable`s are backported to Android 4.0 (API 14), so you can create one and set it directly on your `ProgressBar`.

 - [`ProgressHorizontalDrawable`](library/src/main/java/me/zhanghai/android/materialprogressbar/ProgressHorizontalDrawable.java)
 - [`ProgressIndeterminateHorizontalDrawable.java`](library/src/main/java/me/zhanghai/android/materialprogressbar/ProgressIndeterminateHorizontalDrawable.java)